belasi01/Cops/README.md

     the back of the LuZ sensor.
 The LuZ sensor length is about 23.8 cm below the pressure sensor (so we have to add 23.8 cm to get the depth of the LuZ measurement).
 This setup is quite standard and will not change unless you physically change the setup (e.g. depth pressure on EuZ is used instead of LuZ).
   - **radius.instrument.optics;numeric; 0.035, 0.035, 0.035** : This
     variable is a numeric vector of three values of instrument radius that will be used in the shadow correction.
 All sensor are 3.5 cm radius.
-(Note that this variable could be hard coded as it never change).
+(Note that this variable could be hard coded as it never changes).

 The next parameters are important for reading the data correctly.
 You need to look into one CSV or TSV file to see how the data have been